liammulh/liammulh/README.md

 Python and JavaScript/TypeScript.

-I obtained a BA in mathematics with a focus on computation from the Univerisity of Colorado Boulder.
+I obtained a BA in mathematics with a focus on computation from the University of Colorado Boulder.
 I have a minor in computer science.
 In my computer science courses, I mostly programmed in C++.